Video Tutorials for Using

 After creating an account and a book in Pressbooks, the Dashboard is where an author will spend most of their time writing and where links to various tools and functionalities may be found.

 Book Info and Contributors are available in Pressbooks under the Book Info tab in the left sidebar menu.
 You can add metadata, such as copyright details, ISBNs, titles, and more, on the Book Info page.
-All contributors’ names should be added to your book using the Contributor page.

 The dashboard of the Organize menu provides an overview of your book’s structure and content.
 This view displays the front and back matter, sections, and chapters of your book and serves as the primary editing and rearrangement interface.
 The display is segmented to present your Front Matter first, followed by all of your book’s Parts and Chapters, and finally, the Back Matter at the bottom.